.png)

 I looked around, relieved that Nalu had gone to the back, leaving Locke and me alone at the open-air bar.
 The salty Maui breeze was providing my ever-growing warm skin some cool relief.

 “Locke, why did you come to the bar today?”
 I sighed.
 I loved this guy like a brother, but something was up.
-He usually just called or texted if he wanted to go surfing or just to hang out.
+He usually just texted if he wanted to go surfing or to hang out.
 Locke was a man of few words and activities.

 “Can’t a buddy just come by—”

 “You’re ridiculously transparent, Locke.
 I know you.
-You never just ‘drop by.’
-You’re either out surfing or with Guin, so what’s going on with you?”
+You never just ‘drop by’.
+You’re out surfing or with Guin, so what’s going on with you?”
 I looked around nervously, anticipating Nalu’s return.

 “Ok, fine.
 But Reef, you really should just tell her.
 That’s my sage advice.”
-I eyed him, because I was pretty sure we’d had this same conversation at the beginning of his relationship when he hadn’t been ready to share anything with Guin about his physical disability.
+I eyed him because I was pretty sure we’d had this same conversation at the beginning of his relationship, when he hadn’t been ready to share anything with Guin about his physical disability.
 I lobbed a raised eyebrow right back at him.
-Most of our conversations were like a heated family game night Ping-pong match.
+Most of our conversations were like a Ping-pong match at a heated family game night.

-“Fine,” he emphasized.
-“I’m here because Louis is worried about Luna and he asked if we, well, you, might be able to help.”
+“Fine,” he heaved in surrender.
+“I’m here because Louis is worried about Luna and he asked if we, well, you, might help.”

 Luna.
 Her name shot through me like a jolt of electricity.
-My senses became amplified as a starburst of colors from the sunset's glow wrapped us in its warm buttery hues.
-Images from our childhood flooded my memory, and it felt like I’d been drawn under a golden haze.
-Everything else around me was eclipsed by this serene, warm glow.
-That was, until Locke burst through it.
+My senses amplified, noticing the starburst of colors from the sunset's glow wrapping us in its warm buttery hues.
+Images from our childhood flooded my memory, and it felt like I’d entered a golden haze.
+Everything else around me was suddenly eclipsed by this warm glow.
+Until Locke burst through it.

 “Reef?”
 He waved a hand in front of me.